godfreyndlovu/Applying-filters-to-SQL-queries/README.md

 You’ll first need to retrieve login events made after a certain date.
 Second, you’ll narrow the focus of the search to filter logins in a date range.
 Third, you’ll investigate logins that were made at certain times.
 Finally, filter login attempts based on their event IDs.
+'
 ## My Procedure
-I structured the procedure into four main tasks, as demonstrated below:
+**I structured the procedure into four main tasks, as demonstrated below:**

 ### Task 1.
 Retrieve login attempts after a certain date
 In this task, I am investigating a recent security incident.
 To do this, I need to gather information about login attempts made after a certain date.
 I carried out this task in two steps:
+'
 1. To retrieve data for login attempts made after '2022-05-09', I completed the SQL query using the greater than operator:

 ```